AtixCG/Universal-3D-Shortcuts/README.md

 <img width="1009" alt="Universal 3D Shortcuts" src="https://user-images.githubusercontent.com/112505578/207167305-13273872-59d7-4095-b2d2-735ed4c38b28.png">

-Universal 3D Shortcuts are designed to unify the experience with 3D programs and allow you to focus on solving a problem without the distraction of changing programs.
+To put it simply, Universal 3D Shortcuts is keyboard shortcuts presets for several programs.
+However, they also include scripts and plugins.
+And the number of considered/changed keyboard shortcuts for **each** program is 200-300.
+Shortcuts are designed to unify the experience with 3D programs and allow you to focus on solving a problem without the distraction of changing programs.
 No matter which one you use, you'll have the same navigation and keyboard shortcuts.
 Where possible, the original hotkeys have not been changed.
-For each program 200-300 keyboard shortcuts have been considered/changed.

 >⚡️Currently supported: Blender, Maya, Cinema 4D